Underground Railroad: Traveling conditions

 Although the freedom seekers sometimes traveled on boat or train, they usually traveled on foot or by wagon, sometimes lying down, covered with hay or similar products, in groups of one to three escapees.
 Some groups were considerably larger.

 Abolitionist Charles Turner Torrey and his colleagues rented horses and wagons and often transported as many as 15 or 20 people at a time.
 Free and enslaved black men occupied as mariners (sailors) helped enslaved people escape from slavery by providing a ride on their ship, providing information on the safest and best escape routes, and safe locations on land, and locations of trusted people for assistance.

 Enslaved African-American mariners had information about slave revolts occurring in the Caribbean, and relayed this news to enslaved people they had contact with in American ports.
 Free and enslaved African-American mariners assisted Harriet Tubman in her rescue missions.
 Black mariners provided to her information about the best escape routes and helped her on her rescue missions.
 In New Bedford, Massachusetts, freedom seekers stowed away on ships leaving the docks with the assistance of Black and white crewmembers and hid in the ships' cargoes during their journey to freedom.

 Enslaved people living near rivers escaped on boats and canoes.
 In 1855, Mary Meachum, a free Black woman, attempted to help eight or nine slaves escape from slavery on the Mississippi River near St. Louis, Missouri to the free state of Illinois.
-To assist with the escape were white antislavery activists and an African American guide from Illinois named "Freeman."
+Assisting with the escape were white antislavery activists and an African American guide from Illinois named "Freeman."
 However, the escape was not successful because word of the escape reached police agents and slave catchers who waited across the river on the Illinois shore.
 Breckenridge, Burrows and Meachum were arrested.
 Prior to this escape attempt, Mary Meachum and her husband John, a former slave, were agents on the Underground Railroad and helped other slaves escape from slavery crossing the Mississippi River.